A beginner’s guide to using your cloth nappies.

-You have to wash the nappies and inserts before first use regardless if you decided to buy brand new, second hand or just borrowed some from a friend.
+You have to wash the nappies and inserts before first use.
+Wash them regardless if you decided to buy brand new, second hand or just borrowed some from a friend.
 Majority of the brands advice to wash their PUL nappies at max 40C, however washable nappies made of very high quality PUL are normally allowed to be wash up to 60C.
-Do not add fabric softener to the wash and spin them on low speed (800-1000) to ensure longetivity of the elastics and PUL.
+Do not add fabric softener to the wash and spin them on low speed (800-1000) to ensure longetivity of the elastics and PUL fabric.
 It is worth noting that absorbent parts of nappies (i.e. Inserts, boosters) require multiple washes to achieve their full absorbency.
 You can use them straight after first wash but it’s just good to remember it can take some time to get the required absorbency.

 3. PUT REUSABLE NAPPY ON

 There are various systems available in the market and putting nappies on may differ from one system to another however the principles remain the same.
 To ensure the nappy works its magic and you don’t experience leaks, it should fit the baby well.